shuklaayush/badger-sett-1.5/README.md

 Replace by treasury and setTreasury respectively

 ## min and setMin are gone
-Replaced by min and setToEarnBps respectively
+Replaced by toEarnBps and setToEarnBps respectively

 ## Vault handles report of funds